iapatnode/CoursePilot/README.md

 Note: do not change anything from the default options.

+Using the command line, run the following command to install the python connector

+#### `pip install mysql-connector-python`

 In the config.json file, change the username and password to match the credentials for your local server.

 # Downloading Course Pilot